tarwn/lessthandot-hugo/blogs/content/posts/2017-07-07-mapping-complex-types-tofrom-json-with-json-net.md

 `WriteJson` is called when JSON.Net is converting to JSON and simply returns the underlying value of my Identity.

 `ReadJson` is called to convert from raw JSON to C#.
-Converting JSON is slightly more complex, as I allow for null values from the client (it doesn&#8217;t generate id&#8217;s) so when the JSON value is null I pass that on as a null Identity.
-If it&#8217;s not null, I use reflection on the concrete Identity to find the single parameter constructor and invoke it with incoming JSON converted to the expected type (`int` for the examples above).
+Converting JSON is slightly more complex, as I allow for null values from the client (it doesn't generate id's) so when the JSON value is null I pass that on as a null Identity.
+If it's not null, I use reflection on the concrete Identity to find the single parameter constructor and invoke it with incoming JSON converted to the expected type (`int` for the examples above).

-If I wasn&#8217;t generating these Identity classes, there would be some risk in assuming the presence of a constructor of that shape.
-Because I&#8217;m generating it, I can save time because i know it&#8217;s all or nothing, either all of the Identity objects will work or none of them will.
+If I wasn't generating these Identity classes, there would be some risk in assuming the presence of a constructor of that shape.
+Because I'm generating it, I can save time because i know it's all or nothing, either all of the Identity objects will work or none of them will.

 ## Employing it in ASP.Net